dendriel/princeps/README.md

 ## TODO

 - Add labels to the cards.
-- Add a message-log (or a chat) to improve the notifications experience.
+- Add a message-log (or a chat) to improve the notifications experience
+- As now rozsa-mogs supports sharing client info while connecting, move 'nickname' setting to connection